areaofeffect/hello-world/week1/README.md

 ---
 # Introduce yourselves

 - Do you want to code?
+Why or why not?
-- If so, why or why not?
+- How do you feel about the singularity?
-- Do you believe in the singularity?
+- Tell us one thing you'd like to get out of this class.

 ---
 <a name="resources"></a>